Loudness Normalization: The Future of File-Based Playback

 This allows the user to increase the loudness of dynamic tracks beyond the normal clipping level, but compromises sound quality as the limiter removes transients.

-For the user, this new type of level control will behave in the same manner as they are used to.
-The only difference is that all songs will sound equally loud, regardless of the peak level of the recordings.
+For the user, this new type of level control will behave the same way they are used to.
+The only difference is that all songs will sound equally loud, regardless of the recordings' peak levels.
 The main advantage of NORM-L over fixed target systems, such as Sound Check and ReplayGain, is that normalization improves as the fader is lowered.

 Appendix 2: Album Normalization